scify/laravel-cookies-consent/README.md

-    'display_floating_button' => true, // Set to false to display the footer link instead 'hide_floating_button_on_mobile' => false, // Set to true to hide the floating button on mobile 'use_separate_page' => false, // Set to true to use a separate page for cookies explanation /*
+    'display_floating_button' => true, // Set to false to display the footer link instead 'hide_floating_button_on_mobile' => false, // Set to true to hide the floating button on mobile 'use_separate_page' => false, // Set to true to use a separate page for cookies explanation 'categories_collapsed_by_default' => true, // Set to false to initially collapse the optional categories /*
     |--------------------------------------------------------------------------
     | Editor